threefoldtech/coredns/GOVERNANCE.md

 maintainers.

-Every Maintainer is listed in the top-level [OWNERS](https://github.com/coredns/coredns/OWNERS) file, with their Github handle and an email address.
+Every Maintainer is listed in the top-level [OWNERS](https://github.com/coredns/coredns/OWNERS) file, with their Github handle and an (possible obfuscated) email address.
 A Maintainer is also listed in a plugin specific OWNER file.

 A Maintainer should be a member of `maintainer@coredns.io`, although this is not a hard requirement.
 A Maintainer that hasn't been active in the CoreDNS repository for 12 months is considered inactive.

 ## Becoming a Maintainers